 - Coffee or water: I strongly encourage you to use coffee.
 The cake will be richer, with a deeper chocolate flavor.
 But water works too.
 Just make sure it's very, very hot so it can melt the chocolate pieces.

-- Oil: I like sunflower, but coconut, canola, or even olive oil work.
+- Oil: I use sunflower oil, but coconut, canola, or even olive oil work.

 - Sugar: brown sugar is wonderful in chocolate cakes because it adds moistness and a caramel undertone.
-But you can use white sugar if that's all you have.
+But you can use only white sugar.

 - Storing: as with most cakes, this one can be refrigerated for several days or frozen for a month or more.
-Always make sure the layers are well wrapped and they're situated in a flat surface in the freezer; otherwise, they will not keep their shape.
+Always ensure the layers are well wrapped and situated on a flat surface in the freezer; otherwise, they will not keep their shape.